robot297/JAG_8_2019/grades/Lab 8 Questions.md

 The prices for a small garden are mowing = $15 ; leaf raking = $12

 The price for each service for a medium garden is 2x that of a small garden.
 (So leaf raking in a medium garden is $24).
 The price for each service for a large garden is 3x that of a small garden.
-(So leaf pulling pulling in a large garden is $36)
+(So leaf raking in a large garden is $36)

  The invoices need to have: